 Apple’s iOS 14 changes involve the rollout of their App Tracking Transparency (ATT) policy.
 This impacts how apps on Apple devices receive data.
 Specifically, the company is making tracking the Identifiers for Advertisers (IDFA) opt-in for users, and Apple now requires all App Store apps to display a message to users on iOS 14 devices in accordance with its new ATT policy.
 Apple is making the IDFA change as user privacy on the Internet is becoming an increasingly widespread concern.

-Before we dive into the upcoming changes, let’s take a closer look at the Identifier for Advertisers.
+Before we dive into these changes, let’s take a closer look at the Identifier for Advertisers.
 According to Google’s Knowledge Panel, the IDFA is a random device identifier assigned by Apple to a user’s device.
 Advertisers can use this identifier to track data, so they can deliver customized advertising, and it is used for tracking and identifying a user without revealing personal information.

 As users opt-out of tracking IDFA, this may result in less knowledge about iPhone users’ online habits and can potentially make digital advertising less effective.
 So, what does this mean for advertisers and digital marketing?